patel-atis/PersonalSite/README.md

 # README

-This is my Interactive Resume.
+This is my Internet Resume.